peterkuaiun/Final-Year-Project/README.md

     py FeatureExtruction-GS.py
     Input the sensor network path: n-data\Sparse\ n-data\Uniform\
     Input each sensor network type (Sparse input s; Uniform input u; Other input a): s u

+## Feature Transformation

+    FeatureExtruction-FT.py

+This is a Python program that performing Feature Extraction Methods by Feature Transformation which is for collecting the feature of holes in sensor networks.
+Input is a sensor network that include node coordinate and node connection.
+Output is the image and label of all the Hole object in sensor network by Feature Transformation.

+##### Command:

+    py FeatureExtruction-FT.py
+    Input the sensor network path: [input_path] [input_path] ... [input_path]
+    Input each sensor network type (Sparse input s; Uniform input u; Other input a): [s] [u] [a] ...[s]

+##### Example:

+    py FeatureExtruction-FT.py
+    Input the sensor network path: n-data\Sparse\ n-data\Uniform\
+    Input each sensor network type (Sparse input s; Uniform input u; Other input a): s u

+## Graph Segmentation and Feature Transformation with Specific Classification

+    FeatureExtruction-GS-FT-SC.py

+This is a Python program that Feature Extraction Methods by Graph Segmentation and Feature Transformation with Specific Classification which is for collecting the feature of holes in sensor networks.
+Input is a sensor network that include node coordinate and node connection.
+Output is the image and label of all the Hole object in sensor network by Graph Segmentation and Feature Transformation with Specific Classification.

+##### Command:

+    py FeatureExtruction-GS-FT-SC.py
+    Input the sensor network path: [input_path] [input_path] ... [input_path]
+    Input each sensor network type (Sparse input s; Uniform input u; Other input a): [s] [u] [a] ...[s]

+##### Example:

+    py FeatureExtruction-GS-FT-SC.py
+    Input the sensor network path: n-data\Sparse\ n-data\Uniform\
+    Input each sensor network type (Sparse input s; Uniform input u; Other input a): s u

+# Hole Detection in sensor network by CNN
+## Hole Detection in Ground truth sensor network by CNN

+    hole-detection-byCNN_GT.py
+This is a Python program that implement Convolutional Neural Network (CNN) for the hole detection in Ground truth sensor networks
+Input is a sensor network that include node coordinate and node connection.
+Output is the image of detected sensor network and a text file that include all the nodes of holes in the input sensor network.

+##### Command:

+    py hole-detection-byCNN_GT.py
+    Input the sensor network path: [input_path] [input_path] ... [input_path]

+##### Example:

+    py hole-detection-byCNN_GT.py
+    Input the sensor network path: GroundTruth\Sparse\ GroundTruth\Uniform\

+## Hole Detection in Force-Directed algorithms sensor network by CNN

+    hole-detection-byCNN_FD.py
+This is a Python program that implement Convolutional Neural Network (CNN) for the hole detection in Force-Directed algorithms sensor networks
+Input is a sensor network that include node coordinate and node connection.
+Output is the image of detected sensor network and a text file that include all the nodes of holes in the input sensor network.

+##### Command:

+    py hole-detection-byCNN_FD.py
+    Input the sensor network path: [input_path] [input_path] ... [input_path]

+##### Example:

+    py hole-detection-byCNN_FD.py
+    Input the sensor network path: FD\Sparse\ FD\Uniform\